poornakumar/frontend/README.md

 aria-haspopup = “false”
 	To indicate that there is no pop up for the input. aria-haspopup = “true”
-	To indicate that there is a pop up for the input.</pre></li>
+	To indicate that there is a pop up for the input.</pre><hr></li>

 <li><pre>Auto Complete:-
 aria-autocomplete = “both”

 aria-autocomplete indicates whether user input completion suggestions are provided.
-both: A list of choices appears and the currently selected suggestion also appears inline.</pre></li>
+both: A list of choices appears and the currently selected suggestion also appears inline.</pre><hr></li>

 <li><pre>Visuallyhidden class: -
 “Visuallyhidden” class was originally from HTML5Boilerplate.
-It assists the screen readers.
+It assists the screen readers.<br/>
 Ideal for the links.
 We can give additional information related to the links in visuallyhidden.

 Example:- <span class=”visuallyhidden”>Navigate</span>